What Is Protectionism?

 Arguments for Protectionism

-Despite the beliefs held by many mainstream economists, there are many economists who argue for protectionism.
-Many of these economists insist that the mobility of capital around the world undercuts comparative advantage, as capital can move to wherever costs are lowest to pursue an absolute advantage, thereby eliminating the key premise.
+Despite the beliefs held by many mainstream economists, there are many who argue for protectionism.
+Many economists insist that the mobility of capital around the world undercuts comparative advantage, as capital can move to wherever costs are lowest to pursue an absolute advantage, thereby eliminating the key premise.

 Proponents for protectionism further argue that nearly all developed countries have successfully implemented protectionist programs.
 For example, the U.S. auto industry has been a consistent beneficiary of protectionism and has flourished for the most part over the past several decades, despite cheaper competition from Japan and Germany.

 These arguments seem to hold true in specific situations, but it's difficult to determine cause and effect when looking at why a specific industry has succeeded.
 For example, the U.S. auto industry may have succeeded despite protectionism due to higher quality or better marketing.

 Protectionism consists of a number of economic policies designed to restrict free trade and boost domestic manufacturing and the products they produce.
 Many economists argue that protectionism has a net negative effect on economic growth, but there are arguments on both sides.
 Many developed countries actively implement protectionist policies, while, in many cases, emerging markets tend to support free trade.